 This is another topic that can make a huge difference in deciding what to buy.
-Especially during the COVID-19 Pandemic prices of Spiral Mixers skyrocketed.
-I observed an increase in price of about 20%/25% as average.
+Prices of Spiral Mixers skyrocketed during the last years.
+I observed an increase in price of about 30% as average.
 In some occasions even more than that.
-Therefore, if you have small budget you have no option rather than finding the best Stand Mixer for the price you intend to spend.
-Forget about Spiral Mixer.
+Therefore, if you have small budget you have no option rather than finding the best stand mixer for the price you intend to spend.
+Forget about spiral mixer.

-Talking specifically about price I will keep in consideration only Spiral Mixers that are meant to use at home or in small laboratories.
+Talking specifically about price I will keep in consideration only spiral mixers that are meant to be used at home or in small laboratories.
 Essentially we are talking about Spiral Mixer capacity of 5, 6 or 8 Kg.
-I would never go for a bigger mixer especially because the minimum amount of Flour you can then work will be pretty high.
+I would never go for a bigger mixer especially because the minimum amount of flour you can work with will be pretty high.
 Moreover I strongly recommend against looking at spiral mixers with detachable bowls.
 Believe me, there is no reason to have it.
 Removing the dough from the bowl is easy enough.
 Let alone cleaning is also a 5 minutes operation.

 Essential accessories for the Stand Mixer

-To buy the best mixer for Pizza Dough you need to start looking at essential accessories but also at some specifications.
+To buy the best mixer for Pizza Dough you need to start looking at essential accessories and technical specifications.
 Let’s start from the latter.

 Stand Mixer Specifications